0rr3p/EasyMocap/Readme.md

 <div align="center">
     <img src="logo.png" width="40%">
 </div>
 The aim of ReallyEasyMocap, a streamlined fork of EasyMocap, is to simplify the setup and implementation of a multi-camera computer vision system for analyzing activities in an industrial setting during component interventions.
 In the NOTEBOOKS section, you will find instructions and demos covering each stage.
+In MATERIAL, you can find videos-images-files related to the project.

 License & Attribution:
 This repository is a fork of EasyMocap.
 All original copyright, license, and attribution remain with the original EasyMocap authors and contributors.